Billplz/Billplz-for-WooCommerce/readme.txt

 Accept Internet Banking Payment by using Billplz.

 == Description ==
-Install this plugin to accept payment using Billplz (Maybank2u, CIMB Clicks, Bank Islam, FPX).
+Install this plugin to accept payment using Billplz.

 == Upgrade Notice ==